-Ensure that the correct input device is selected in Chrome
+Make sure the Input device is selected on Google Chrome

 Chrome also has the functionality to select which microphone will be used to provide audio input to different devices.
 If you are getting microphone issues with Google Meet then chances are that the correct microphone input has not been selected in Chrome.
 You can select your desired input device by following the guide below.

 Open Chrome, click on the ‘3-dot’ menu icon in the top right corner of the browser.